yt-koike/dify-ollama-manage/README.md

 Even though the Generate node can generate a response to a given prompt, it is highly recommended to use the default LLM node which has more parameters you can edit.

+### Required APIs and Credentials

+This plugin does not require any API Keys as Ollama servers generally does not need them.

+### Connection requirements

+This plugin needs an HTTP access to a Ollama server.

 ### Reference

 - Repository: https://github.com/yt-koike/dify-ollama-manage